BryanGK/twitter_api/README.md

 to the front-end client.
 I persevered and overcame the many challenges involved with this many moving parts.
 From the first time I received data from the Twitter API to when I deployed on Microsoft Azure I have been totally hooked on the challenges of software development, especially in the back-end.
 These are only the beginning steps in my career.
-I am excited for what projects or additional technologies I may work in the future.
+I am excited for what projects or additional technologies I may work with in the future.

 Specific things I used and learned while building this application: